Registration Renewal in Kentucky

 - Standard non-commercial vehicle: $25.

 For a full list of registration renewal fees for special license plates, visit the Kentucky Motor Vehicle Licensing website.

-You will also need to pay the following additional fees if you renew your vehicle registration online or by mail:
+You will also need to pay an additional fee of $2 if you renew your vehicle registration online or by mail.